Michaelangel007/apple2_hgr_font_tutorial/README.md

-Using one of the newer emulators with NTSC emulation, unfortunately, doesn't help with readaibility: :-/
+Using one of the newer emulators with NTSC emulation, unfortunately, doesn't help with readability: :-/

 * NTSC Alpha (with tweaked Palette):